Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Being well-rested is absolutely essential in maintaining overall health, including stabilizing your blood sugar, improving insulin sensitivity, and reducing the risk of diabetes.
 According to the Centers for Disease Control and Prevention, about 35 percent of Americans obtain less than the recommended amount of 7 to 9 hours of sleep per night.
 And hence they increase their risk of a variety of health issues, including diabetes (34).

 Sleep apnea, in fact, is a major factor in developing insulin resistance.
-A lack of sleep can increase your stress levels and appetite hormones and makes you more likely to reach for sugary snacks and inflammatory foods.
+A lack of sleep can increase your stress levels and appetite hormones and make you more likely to reach for sugary snacks and inflammatory foods.
 A lack of sleep, sugary foods, and excess caffeine can disturb your circadian rhythm triggering the rise of blood glucose and impaired insulin secretion.

 To improve your sleep quality, reduce sugary foods and caffeine in your diet, especially in the evening.
 Following an anti-inflammatory ketogenic diet can help you get quality sleep.
 Develop a regular sleep schedule with an evening routine that works for you.
 Avoid blue light exposure and electronics in the evening.
 Choose relaxing activities such as meditation, reading, journaling, board games, a relaxing bath, and sipping on herbal tea.